 Three ground rules first:

-- This is about how to keep, grow and best use excess money that you have.
-If you have net unsecured debt, you need to get rid of that first.
+- This is fundamental long research targeted at helping investors to keep and grow their excess capital.
+If you have net unsecured debt, my opinion is that you need to get rid of that first.

 - Good management of any type of investment takes time and